Batmobile: Batman (1960s film/television series)

 Barris was trying to get Hollywood's attention with the Futura, which he had purchased from Ford for the nominal sum of $1.00 and "other valuable consideration", but aside from its film appearance, the Futura had been languishing in his Hollywood shop for several years.
 With only three weeks to finish the Batmobile (although in recent years Jeffries says that his car was dropped because he was told it was needed in "a week and a half", he was quoted in 1988 as saying "three weeks" as well), Barris decided that, rather than building a car from scratch, it would be relatively easy to transform the distinctive Futura into the famous crime-fighting vehicle.
 Design work was conducted by Herb Grasse, working as an associate designer for Barris.

 Barris hired Bill Cushenbery to do the metal modifications to the car and its conversion into the Batmobile was completed in just three weeks, at a reported cost of US$30,000.
 They used the primer-painted, white-striped car in October 1965, for a network presentation reel.
 Shortly afterward, the car was painted gloss black with "fluorescent cerise" stripes.
 Barris retained ownership of the car, estimated to be worth $125,000 in 1966 dollars, leasing it to 20th Century Fox and Greenway Productions for use in the series.

 When filming for the series began, several problems arose due to the car's age: it overheated, the battery died, and the expensive Mickey Thompson tires repeatedly failed.
 By mid-season, the engine and transmission were replaced with those of a Ford Galaxie.
 The most frequent visual influence of this car is that later Batmobiles usually have a rear rocket thruster that fires as the car starts up.

 In November 2012 Barris Kustom and George Barris announced the sale of the Batmobile at the Barrett-Jackson car show and auction held in Scottsdale, Arizona.
 The vehicle fetched $4.2 million on January 19, 2013.

+The car was resold for an undisclosed amount and as of August 2016, Dave Anderson in Fairfax, Virginia owns the #1 made from the Futura Concept Car and he also owns the #2 car (the first replica that Barris built).